History of Bali: Colonial administration

 Subsequently, the Dutch established a colonial administration in northern Bali.
 They nominated a member of the royal family as regent, and attached to him a Dutch Controller.

 The first resident Controller was Heer van Bloemen Waanders, who arrived in Singaraja on 12 August 1855.
 His main reforms included the introduction of vaccination, the banning of self-sacrifice or suttee, the eradication of slavery, the improvement of the irrigation system, the development of coffee production as a cash crop, the construction of roads, bridges and port facilities for improved commerce and communication.
 The Dutch also drastically revamped and increased the tax revenues from the people and from commerce, especially of opium.
 By the mid-1870, Buleleng was visited by 125 European-style ships annually, and another 1,000 local ships.
 Christianization was attempted but proved a total failure.

-Uprising occurred, necessitating further Dutch intervention.
+Uprising occurred, resulting in further Dutch intervention.
 In 1858, the Balinese nobleman Njoman Gempol raised a rebellion by claiming that the Dutch were exploiting Java.
 A fourth military expedition was sent in 1858 with 12 officers and 707 infantrymen and eliminated the rebellion, sentencing Njoman Gempol to exile in Java.

 Another rebellion was led by Ida Mahe Rai against which was sent a fifth military expedition in 1868, consisting of 800 men under Major van Heemskerk.
 Initially unsuccessful, the expedition was reinforced by 700 men and a new commander, Colonel de Brabant, and prevailed with only two officers and 10 soldiers killed.